minguyam/Summer-20202064/README.md

 The codes included in this repository are as Follows:

 Robot Arm + Gripper
--  control a 3 armed robot's movement with keyboard keys
+- Control a 3 armed robot's movement with keyboard keys
--  use a gripper by pressing the spacebar key
+- Use a gripper by pressing the spacebar key

 Solar System
 - Simulates a real Solar System